 Lead is our most significant raw material and is used along with significant amounts of plastics, steel, copper and other materials in our manufacturing processes.
 We estimate that raw material costs account for over half of our cost of goods sold.
 The costs of these raw materials, particularly lead, are volatile and beyond our control.
+Additionally, availability of the raw materials used to manufacture our products may be limited at times resulting in higher prices and/or the need to find alternative suppliers.
+Furthermore, the cost of raw materials may also be influenced by transportation costs.
 Volatile raw material costs can significantly affect our operating results and make period-to-period comparisons extremely difficult.
-We cannot assure you that we will be able to hedge the costs of our raw material requirements at a reasonable level or, even with respect to our agreements that adjust pricing to a market-based index for lead, pass on to our customers the increased costs of our raw materials.
+We cannot assure you that we will be able to either hedge the costs or secure the availability of our raw material requirements at a reasonable level or, even with respect to our agreements that adjust pricing to a market-based index for lead, pass on to our customers the increased costs of our raw materials without affecting demand or that limited availability of materials will not impact our production capabilities.
+Our inability to raise the price of our products in response to increases in prices of raw materials or to maintain a proper supply of raw materials could have an adverse effect on our revenue, operating profit and net income.